My “Blind Faith” limited edition Bronze Sculpture is born:

 From here the hard work starts, but now I am not part of the process anymore.

-The sculpture is “wrapped” in a silicon mould, the clay is removed from the mould and wax is being cast in it.
+The sculpture is “wrapped” in a silicon mold, the clay is removed from the mold and wax is being cast in it.

 Here are links to two YouTube videos showing the process of making a bronze sculpture from beginning to end attached for those of you who are interested in the process.